National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 The introductory part of the coral section of the petition provides general background information on corals, including anatomy, symbiosis with photosynthetic zooxanthellae, reef formation, physiological needs, and biodiversity.
 A general description of threats following the five ESA Section 4(a)(1) factors is provided in the introductory coral section of the petition and is meant to apply to all of the petitioned corals.
 This section discusses the following threats: Extraction, utilization, habitat destruction, sedimentation, disease, predation by crown-of-thorns starfish (Acanthaster planci), regulatory mechanisms, human population growth, climate change, and synergistic effects.
 The species-specific information section follows and provides information from the IUCN assessment for each species.
 This species-specific section includes less than one page of unique material per species, including the species' CITES status, range and habitat information (see specific discussion by species below in the “Analysis of the Petition” section).
 Entries for only a few species provide species-specific population status or trend information.
 Following the first page of information for each species there is a section of about three pages in length per species that considers the five ESA Section 4(a)(1) threat factors for each species.
 Most of this information is repeated verbatim for each species, and generally includes and repeats the same points that were made in the introductory part of the coral section of the petition.
 We consider the species-specific information provided separately in the “Analysis of the Petition” section below.

-Information in our files included the materials cited in the status review report, management report, and supplemental information report for our consideration of a separate petition to list 82 species of corals (Brainard et al., 2011; PIRO, 2012; and NMFS, 2012, respectively).
+Information in our files included the materials cited in the status review Start Printed Page 63944report, management report, and supplemental information report for our consideration of a separate petition to list 82 species of corals (Brainard et al., 2011; PIRO, 2012; and NMFS, 2012, respectively).
 In addition we relied on a few citations from the status review report that dealt directly with the petitioned species or their close taxonomic relatives, including Forsman et al. (2005) and Richards (2009).

 The petition clearly indicates the administrative measure recommended and gives the scientific and common names of the species involved.
 The petition also contains a narrative justification for the recommended measures and provides limited information on the species' geographic distribution, habitat use, and threats.
 Limited information is provided on past and present numbers, population status and trends for all but a couple of species.
 A synopsis of our analysis of the information provided in the petition and readily available in our files is provided below.